egold555/ChatKit/README.md

 # FIXES

-Currently sample does not build, but chatkit will.
+This is VERY WIP!

+Fixes:
-This fixes the issue with it crashing on newer versions of android, specifically the error: `android.view.InflateException: Binary XML file line`
+  - error: `android.view.InflateException: Binary XML file line`

-This is a **VERY WIP** Fixed repo, I don't know much Android development.
+  - HTTPS for images in sample
+  - Compiled for a newer version of android

 -------------